 - Read below for additional tips as well as throughout the recipe, for saving time and managing food.

 How does this price compare to the store-bought frozen Chicken Nuggets we tried last week?
-If I were to figure this per pound as I did those nuggets for pricing, this would be $1.23 per pound.
+If I were to figure this per pound as I did those nuggets for pricing, this would be $1.20 per pound.
 The Tyson nuggets at regular price of $6.99 for 29 ounces were $3.68 per pound.
 On sale, with a doubled coupon, I could get the same 29 ounce package for $3.99, or $2.22 a pound.
 Regardless, these TASTE so much better, even if they only cost about half as much as the Tyson’s.

 - Chicken: I never buy full price chicken – it goes on sale too often.
 Some sales are better than others, but usually every few weeks it will drop to 99 cents a pound, and I stock up then.
 I prefer bone in breasts over boneless (see Bone-In Chicken Breasts, How to Deal with in a Frugal Manner) but I’ll buy either bone in or boneless at this price.
 I portion the chicken in Ziploc bags, a breast per person for meals and freeze.
 If breasts are super large, I’ll trim them down to about six ounces and make tenders for the kids or use the bits for stir fry.
 Cost for 24 ounces is about $1.49.
 (By the way, I just use the same Ziploc I took the chicken out of to marinade the chicken in.
 Cost for this recipe: $1.49.